tx-pts-dai/terraform-aws-ec2-actions-runners/README.md

 Please follow the instruction on the original repo [Setup Github Application](https://github.com/philips-labs/terraform-aws-github-runner#setup-github-app-part-1)

-The `webhook_endpoint` can be obtained as output from the module via `terraform output module.MY_MODULE_NAME.webhook_endpoint` or directly from within the github organization apps setting of [unity-dev-multirunner](https://github.com/organizations/DND-IT/settings/installations)
+The `webhook_endpoint` can be obtained as output from the module via `terraform output module.MY_MODULE_NAME.webhook_endpoint` or directly from within the github organization apps settings.

 The `webhook_secret` can be obtained in two ways:
 1. As output from the module via `terraform output module.MY_MODULE_NAME.webhook_endpoint_secret`.
 This requires a valid terraform initialization.
-2. From SSM: `aws ssm get-parameter --name /github-action-runners/dev-non-spot/app/github_app_webhook_secret --with-decryption --output json`, note that this is an ecrypted parameters, therefore you need the flag `--with-decryption`.
+2. From SSM: `aws ssm get-parameter --name /github-action-runners/MY_RUNNERS_UNIQUE_PREFIX/app/github_app_webhook_secret --with-decryption --output json`, note that this is an ecrypted parameters, therefore you need the flag `--with-decryption`.
 This requires a valid access to aws.

 The Github App private key is also stored encrypted in ssm, it can be retrieved with the following command:
-`aws ssm get-parameter --name /github-action-runners/dev/app/github_app_key_base64 --with-decryption`
+`aws ssm get-parameter --name /github-action-runners/MY_RUNNERS_UNIQUE_PREFIX/app/github_app_key_base64 --with-decryption`

 ## Contributing